 A brief history of Avenue Rapp

-First designated as ‘Avenue Rapp’ in August of 1858, in prior times the road was known as Avenue du Champ-de-Mars.
-Cose to the Pont d’Alma RER station, there are several buildings of note along this street.
+First designated as ‘Avenue Rapp’ in August of 1858, in prior times the road was known as Avenue du Champ-de-Mars, named for the nearby park of Champ de Mars.
+Close to the Pont d’Alma RER station, there are several buildings of note along this street.
 For example, No. 1 was a former mansion house and now serves as the embassy for Bulgaria.

 Nearby, No. 23 is the embassy of Luxembourg, while the building at 23 is meant to be the place where a pharmacy operated during the early 20th-century.
 Today, the construction is of such historical value that it’s now designated as a historic monument.

 29 Avenue Rapp, the Lavirotte Building